-Diversion Grading utilizes temporary grading to divert runoff is a valuable technique for controlling runoff.
+Temporary grading to divert runoff is a valuable technique for controlling runoff.
 This may include diverting the flows from a disturbed area to a temporary sediment basin.
 This can be done by constructing a temporary mound or cutting a temporary ditch.
 The appropriate erosion control and/or sediment control shall be utilized with temporary grading.